-ROUSED by Lord John's small Reform measure, the two most active of our metropolitan boroughs, Finsbury and Marylebone, met on Monday: their members were present, and a very numerous audience, both in Storestreet, where Finsbury assembled, and the famous "Vestry Hall" of St. Pancras, where the "men of Marylobone" gathered together.
-But when they had met, of course, by the suddon resignation of Ministers, the subject of their meeting had become spectral, and vanished.
-Still there must be some speaking; and constitutional moving of resolutions; the chief use of which seems to have been, to show that Finsbury is in favour of "manhood suffrage," while Marylebone will only countenance "extension."
+I Reform measure, the two ROUSED by Lord John' most active of our not says in boroughs, Finsbury and Marylebone, met on Mo y: their members were present, and a very rause audience, both in Store. street, where Finsk, imbled, and the famous "Vestry Hall" of St. Pancras, where the "men of Marylebone" gathered together.
+But when they had met, of course, by the sudden resignation of Ministers, the subject of their meeting had become spectral, and vanished.
+Still there must be some speaking, and constitutional moving of resolutions; the chief use of which seems to have been, to show that Finsbury is in favour of "manhood suffrage," while Marylebone will only countenance "extension."

 But the two meetings were radically dissimilar.
 Mr. Thomas Slingsby Duncombe presided over Finsbury, and Mr. Churchwarden Baker kept in awe the "men" of Marylebone.
 Mr. Duncombe treated the sudden flight of the Ministry as a "little incident," and commented rather adversely on Lord Palmerston, asserting that the late-late Foreign Secretary would have better served his country had he tried to make the Reform Bill "general," and not "local," and turned out Ministers on that rather than from motives of petty pique.
-Moralizing on the fate of motions for reform, which had always left their proposers in a minority, he exclaimed, yet "these people," voting in that sort of way, were now, here in February, bringing in a bill for parliamentary reform.
-That was a great adreceived a sharp response to a civil message-which we do not believe.
-On the other hand, it is as positively stated that Lord Palmerston had not been asked to join the Protectionist Government, which is formed as follows :-
+Moralizing on the fate of motions for reform, which had always left their proposers in a minority, he exclaimed, yet " these people," voting in that sort of way, were now, here in February, bringing in a bill for parliamentary reform.
+That was a great admission.
+Matters which had threatened tameness grew dramatic as the action of the meeting advanced.
+Mr. Moore proposed, in earnest words, a resolution asking for "full, fair, and free representation," old Major Cartwright's formula of reform.
+Mr. Elt seconded him, in amusing, measured, but still carnest words.
+Was it to end there?
+Certainly not.
+Universal suffrage must have its chance.
+An earnest Chartist rose, and, sceptical about the proper interpretation of the brave old Major's formula, asked whether it meant the Charter? moving, at the same time, an amendment embodying the "points."
+He was seconded by another earnest man, who, invited to say who he was, and whe ther he was of Finsbury, answered, No: therefore he must not speak.
+It turned out that he had somehow strayed out of Marylebone.
+Somebody pleaded that "he was an Englishman ;" but the chairman, as indeed was fitting, could only recognise Finsburymen.
+This sweeping amendment was put, and said to be lost.
+To remove all doubt, another amendment for " free manhood suffrage" was quickly edited, moved, seconded, and this time carried; Mr. Bezer, a name not altoge ther unknown, uttering quaint sontences in support of it.
+Having thus got manhood suffrage carried as a desirable the desirable thing, it was further agreed that a petition should be sent to the House, praying for the same.
+Mr. Wakley rose, and closed the proceedings with a long speech, containing matter novel on the platform, in relation to womanhood suffrage :----